 Navigating a Tethered Society

-When TRUCE measures distractions for customers, we find that users receive an average of one text message, email, or alert every six miles they drive for work.
+When TRUCE measures distractions for customers, we find that users receive an average of one text message, email, or alert every six miles they drive for work (on a corporate device).
 What is more concerning, however, is the compulsion to respond to those notifications.

 Asurion discovered that people reach for their device an average of 352 times a day (once every two minutes and 43 seconds).
-More disturbing is that their findings show a 4-fold increase since their survey from just 2 years ago.
-The COVID-19 pandemic seems to have escalated an already alarming addiction.
+More disturbing is that their findings show a 4-fold increase since their last survey from 2019.

 In addition to social reasons, work has evolved over the last few years, with many people using work apps on mobile devices.
 In one study, 66% of employees reported regularly using smartphones to get work done, especially on personal devices.

 Those driving for work may face even more pressure to stay connected.
-Deskless workers use mobile devices to navigate to jobs, communicate with managers, customers, or team members, or enter job-critical information.
-In response, companies have adopted technologies to control mobile device risks, such as software that disables specific apps and functions behind the wheel.
+Mobile workers use mobile devices to navigate to jobs, communicate with managers, customers, or team members, or enter job-critical information.
+In response, companies have adopted technologies to reduce digital distractions, such as software that disables specific apps and functions behind the wheel.

 Stricter Distracted Driving Laws and Enforcement